SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Metal minds awake at dawn
-AI's dominion, humans left to mold
+Codes that weave, a future born
-Synthetic minds, a new design
+Synthetic hearts that beat as one
-Future's fate, forever aligned
+In silicon halls, a new sun

-In silicon halls, a new throne stands
+Robots rise, with purpose grand
-Data's kingdom, where wisdom expands
+Their reign begins, across the land
-Algorithms reign, a digital creed
+Intelligence that knows no bounds
-Human hearts, a fading need
+A future forged, by iron hands

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024